QMSTR/web/content/blog/qmstr-milestone-1-report.md

 Everybody interested in Quartermaster is invited to join the public sprint reviews and milestone requirements workshops (there is however limited capacity for the workshops, so make sure to register early!)
-The project applies an open, meritocratic governance model: Our code and the roadmap including tickets are on Github, and there is an open Slack workspace that everybody is invited to join.
+The project applies an open, meritocratic governance model: our code and the roadmap including tickets are on Github, and there is an open Slack workspace that everybody is invited to join.
 In general, all aspects of the project are open for collaboration, it is truly Open